About

 Featured Presenter: Washington State Minority & Justice Commission Youth Justice Committee

-Expanding access to diversion is among the WA-PCJJ's top priorities.
-Join us for a presentation by the Minority and Justice Commission's Youth Justice Committee on their recently published Statewide Youth Diversion Report.
-As the state begins to implement improvements to diversion data collection, this timely report delivers a centralized resource for understanding the state of diversion programing in Washington State and identifying opportunities for equitable expansion.
+This presentation by the Minority and Justice Commission's Youth Justice Committee covers their recently published Statewide Youth Diversion Report.
+As the state begins to implement improvements to diversion data collection, this timely report delivers a centralized resource for understanding the state of diversion programming in Washington State and identifying opportunities for equitable expansion.

 Diversion was among the top priorities that the Partnership Council identified in its most recent Biennial Report to the Governor and Legislature.
 The Council recommended policy changes to expand availability of and access to diversion.
 Correspondingly, the Council also recently supported successful diversion legislation (2025 HB 1391).